 Plus, how much money do you spend on clothes you wear at work?
 Suits, dresses, shoes?
 It’s all money that you usually wouldn’t spend.

 In Your Money Or Your Life, Robin and Dominguez lay out a plan that leads to financial freedom.
 It’s very sound and practical.
-But I think you need something else first.
+But I think you need emotional freedom first.